-Each slot in the request should be specified at most once and no modifiers are allowed.
+Each slot in the request should be specified at most once.

 The request is used to create a new chunk which is placed into the goal buffer immediately.
 It will result in two events which look like this in the trace: